THREE WOMEN: Art and Spiritual Practice

 September 22 – November 3, 2006

-All art to some extent, lays claim to concerns of the spirit.
-For some artists, however, spiritual issues occupy a central concern, some indicate another realm or existential plane, others are based on access to esoteric knowledge and posit this in their work.
-The art making practice of these three women is affected by such beliefs as well as the mental states and artistic recipes that have evolved for them as individual personalities, coming to bear fruit with the fragrance of each art work created.
+All art to some extent lays claim to concerns of the spirit.
+For some artists, however, spiritual issues occupy a central concern, indicate another realm or existential plane, or are based on access to esoteric knowledge, and they posit this in their work.
+The art making practice of these three women is affected by such beliefs.
+Their work is also informed by the mental states and artistic recipes that have evolved for them as individual personalities coming to bear fruit with the fragrance of each art work created.
+In this way, Mikyung, Anna, & Younhee is an individual, and though one may not draw a direct tie to any one proposition on the spiritual, it is possible to say that to the extent a viewer can appreciate the art created is the extent a viewer senses the fragrant moment of its conception.
 Such art intimates a disclosure – that this life is staged in the context of a larger mystery and mundane habits and occurrences can be transformed by the light of this mystery.
 Curated by Robert Lee.
+Learn more: flyer, press release, artist statement.

 - Mikyung Kim